Design history · 2010s contemporary practice

 2016

 Launch campaign for Snap Inc.'s first-generation Spectacles camera product, incorporating a network of pop-up vending machines (Snapbots) deployed at surprise locations across the United States from October 2016.
-The social-first advertising was calibrated for the product's platform-native character, reaching audiences on Snapchat's own channels alongside traditional digital placements.
-Produced during the Sagmeister & Walsh partnership, the campaign was one of the studio's most prominent consumer-product commissions.
+The advertising ran on Snapchat's own channels alongside traditional digital placements.
+Produced during the Sagmeister & Walsh partnership, it was among the studio's highest-profile consumer-product commissions.

 Snapchat Spectacles campaign (2016). · Product shot of first-generation Spectacles with yellow accent elements.
 Captured Dec 2016, documenting the core product design with the brand's signature yellow highlights. · CC BY-SA